Deadline: March 2nd, 2024, at 11:59 P.M. NPT

 The Fulbright Teaching Excellence and Achievement (Fulbright TEA) Program is sponsored by the U.S. Department of State Bureau of Educational and Cultural Affairs.
 The Teacher Exchange Branch, Office of Global Educational Programs, Bureau of Educational and Cultural Affairs, provides funding and overall policy guidance for the Fulbright TEA Program in cooperation with the bi-national Fulbright Commission and International Research & Exchanges Board (IREX).

-The Fulbright TEA Program will bring approximately 168 international secondary-level teachers of English, English as a Foreign Language, math, science, foreign languages, and social studies, including special education teachers in those subjects, to the United States for a six-week program in January 2024 or September 2024 to take academic seminars for professional development at a host university and to observe and share their expertise with teachers and students at the host university and at local secondary schools.
+The Fulbright TEA Program will bring approximately 168 international secondary-level teachers of English, English as a Foreign Language, math, science, foreign languages, journalism, communication and social studies, including special education teachers in those subjects, to the United States for a six-week program in January 2025 or September 2025 to take academic seminars for professional development at a host university and to observe and share their expertise with teachers and students at the host university and at local secondary schools.

 Participants take part in academic seminars, observe and co-teach in U.S. classrooms, and collaborate on best educational practices with educators and students at the host university and at local secondary schools.
 Participants engage in various civic and cultural activities in their host communities to promote mutual understanding.